 Models of myopia development

-Current models agree that prolonged near work leads to myopia occurs due to the blurred retinal image that occurs during near focus.
-Such retinal blur subsequently initiates a biochemical process which leads to biochemical and structural changes in the sclera and choroid, leading to axial elongation.
+Current models agree that prolonged near work leads to myopia as a result of the blurred retinal image that arises during near focus.
+Such retinal blur subsequently initiates a biochemical process that leads to biochemical and structural changes in the sclera and choroid, leading to axial elongation.

-Infants are typically born hyperopic (or far-sighted) and their eyes typically grow with them to where they can see clearly.
-The absence of formed vision leads to uncontrolled growth of an eye with constant searching for a focal point, bypassing in turn emmetropia and developing axial myopia.
+Infants are typically born hyperopic or far-sighted, and their eyes typically grow with them to where they can see clearly.
+The absence of formed vision leads to uncontrolled growth of an eye with constant searching for a focal point, bypassing emmetropia, and developing axial myopia.